 Some women with endometrial polyps find that they have AEH, although the likelihood of one causing the other is slim.
 It is more likely that the two coexist as they are both driven by an excess of oestrogen.

 Symptoms, diagnosis and treatment

 The main symptom of AEH is abnormal uterine bleeding.
 Approximately 15% of women who experience postmenopausal bleeding are found to have AEH.
 Abnormal bleeding can be due to other factors, including polyps, but should always be investigated by your doctor.

-Most cases of AEH will be diagnosed by biopsy or dilation & curettage.
+Most cases of AEH will be diagnosed by endometrial sampling with a biopsy or dilation & curettage.
 Treatment typically depends on the age of the woman, as well as her reproductive status.
 Postmenopausal females will usually undergo a hysterectomy; however, those that are hoping to preserve their fertility may attempt progesterone therapy first.
-For those women who opt against surgery, regular monitoring is essential due to the high association between AEH and malignancy.
+For those women who opt against surgery, regular monitoring is essential due to the high association between AEH and cancer.

 The challenges of AEH

 Diagnosing and classifying AEH is not without its difficulties.
 For a start, the ‘normal’ endometrium is a dynamic structure that is constantly undergoing phases of proliferation, shedding and regrowth.
 Determining when this cellular growth is abnormal is not easy.